Air sac: Song production

 Air sacs play a role in song production in songbirds and related birds, with some studies hypothesizing that the air sac may be involved as a resonating chamber.
 The pressure of air in the air sac is also heavily involved in song production, as different males singing the same song have similar modulations in air sac pressure.
 Changes in air pressure patterns are indicative of respiratory muscle activity and the airflow around the syrinx, the primary vocalization organ of songbirds.
 The portion of the neural pathways which control respiration during vocalization changes air sac pressure to control vocal intensity.
 The pressure in the interclavicular air sac is highly correlated with the fundamental frequency of birdsong in doves.
 Birdsong primarily occurs in expiration and therefore syllables and fundamental frequency are highly correlated with increased interclavicular air sac pressure.
 Changes in air sac pressure also affect the length of the trachea which can also affect the fundamental frequency.
 The pressure can change midpoint of the folds of the syrinx, an action which converts the higher pressure into higher frequencies.
 In a species of tyrannid (the sister group to true songbirds), birds have two different sources of sound around the trachea.
 At high air sac pressures, the two sound sources have different frequencies, while at low pressure they have the same frequency.
 The generation of bird trills involves modulation of the pressure in air sacs.
-Since so many aspects of birdsong depend on air sac pressure, there is a trade off between trill rate and the duration of each call, though this has not been studied in depth.
+Since so many aspects of birdsong depend on air sac pressure, there is a trade off between trill rate and the duration of each call, though this has been studied in depth.